 "I just kinda...had a mind blank.
 I mean, he had this cheerful expression the whole time!" he exclaimed, clearly traumatised.
 "Who the hell does this to people while they're hyper on marshmallows or some crap?!"

 Then according to the little fucker, just when he was about to get shot, the ceiling collapsed, and you appeared.
 You got him out, but got caught yourself.
 You would've had a better chance if you had 'luck' with you.
 Pun intended.

-Solte just nodded glumly.
+Solte took a deep breath.
 "Great way to repay you, huh?
-I went to the Varia after that.
 It took the Vongola Tenth half a year of negotiation to get you back.
 But...you weren't quite...sane."